Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Competitor landscape: Who are your real rivals?

-Opportunity mapping: What quick wins are available?
+Opportunity mapping: What quick wins are there?

 Keyword gap analysis: What are competitors missing?